1. Read the Bible

 4. Spend time in Worship

 Worship is a great way to hear God’s voice.
 When we think of worship, we usually think of singing or music.
-Worshiping God in song is powerful, but even phrases of adoration, gratitude and praise bring you into focus to God’s greatness.
+Worshiping God in song is powerful, but even phrases of adoration, gratitude, and praise bring you into focus on God’s greatness.
 The wonderful thing about worshipping God is that when you do, His presence is made known to you.
-You may feel warm, peaceful or even feel someone else in the room (that’s because He is).
+You may feel warm, peaceful, or even feel someone else in the room (that’s because He is).

-You may find yourself so crying, laughing, dancing, jumping, singing, shouting!
+You may find yourself crying, laughing, dancing, jumping, singing, and shouting!
 You never know!
-Allow yourself to be yourself with Him! 💕 The Bible says of God in Psalm 22:3 that
+Allow yourself to be yourself with Him!
+The Bible says of God in Psalm 22:3 that